-Name & Contact Information Areas of Service Description of Services Maine Coalition Against Sexual Assault (MECASA) Connecting the entire state of Maine to local support centers MECASA engages in programming and partnerships to bring the voices of Maine's sexual assault support centers and the victims/survivors they serve to inform statewide and national sexual violence prevention and response.
-AMHC Sexual Assault Services (AMHC) 1-800-871-7741 Aroostook, Hancock, & Washington Counties The mission of AMHC Sexual Assault Services is to promote healing and justice to all who are affected by sexual violence through advocacy, education, and prevention.
+Name and Contact Information Areas of Service Description of Services Maine Coalition Against Sexual Assault (MECASA) 1-800-871-7741 Connecting the entire state of Maine to local support centers MECASA engages in programming and partnerships to bring the voices of Maine's sexual assault support centers and the victims/survivors they serve to inform statewide and national sexual violence prevention and response.

+1 AMHC Sexual Assault Services (AMHC) 1-800-871-7741 Aroostook, Hancock, and Washington Counties The mission of AMHC Sexual Assault Services is to promote healing and justice to all who are affected by sexual violence through advocacy, education, and prevention.
 Immigrant Resource Center of Maine (IRCM) 1-800-871-7741 Maine's refugee and immigrant communities) The mission of immigrant resource center of Maine is to support refuges and immigrant communities by offering culturally and linguistically sensitive services to promote a healthy and equitable Maine.
-Rape Response Services (RRS) 1-800-871-7741 Penobscot & Piscataquis Counties Our mission is to offer hope, support, and advocacy to victims and people affected by sexual assault & stalking, to provide education about sexual violence, and to promote prevention.

-Sexual Assault Prevention & Response Services (SAPARS) 1-800-871-7741 Androscoggin, Oxford, & Franklin Counties & the Towns of Bridgton & Harrison Sexual assault prevention and response services works to prevent and eliminate sexual violence and promote healing and empowerment for people of all genders and ages who are affected by rape, sexual assault, child sexual abuse, sexual exploitation, stalking and sexual harassment.
-Sexual Assault Crisis & Support Center (SAC&SC) 1-800-871-7741 Kennebec & Somerset Counties The sexual assault crisis & support center's mission is to lessen the trauma-related suffering of sexual assault and promote healing by guiding those affected by sexual violence toward survival through support, advocacy, education, and community collaboration.
+Rape Response Services (RRS) 1-800-871-7741 Penobscot and Piscataquis Counties Our mission is to offer hope, support, and advocacy to victims and people affected by sexual assault and stalking, to provide education about sexual violence, and to promote prevention.
+Sexual Assault Prevention and Response Services (SAPARS) 1-800-871-7741 Androscoggin, Oxford, and Franklin Counties and the Towns of Bridgton and Harrison Sexual assault prevention and response services works to prevent and eliminate sexual violence and promote healing and empowerment for people of all genders and ages who are affected by rape, sexual assault, child sexual abuse, sexual exploitation, stalking and sexual harassment.
+Sexual Assault Crisis and Support Center (SACandSC) 1-800-871-7741 Kennebec and Somerset Counties The sexual assault crisis and support center's mission is to lessen the trauma- related suffering of sexual assault and promote healing by guiding those affected by sexual violence toward survival through support, advocacy, education, and community collaboration.
 Our agency supports bodily autonomy.
-Sexual Assault Response Services or Southern Maine (SARSSM) 1-800-871-7741 Cumberland & York Counties Providing free services in York and Cumberland counties to anyone affected by sexual harassment, sexual abuse, or sexual assault, through prevention programs, support, education, and advocacy.
-Sexual Assault Support Services of Midcoast Maine (SASSMM) Eastern Cumberland County, Sagadahoc, Knox, Waldo, & Lincoln SASSMM'S mission is to support and advocate for people affected by sexual violence, while working to prevent it in our communities.
+Sexual Assault Response Services or Southern Maine (SARSSM) 1-800-871-7741 Cumberland and York Counties Providing free services in York and Cumberland counties to anyone affected by sexual harassment, sexual abuse, or sexual assault, through prevention programs, support, education, and advocacy.